DineWithMe/Development-Tools/Front End/README.md

 Again my answer for this is quite simple: stable and reputed, it is a safe choice.

 -   More job opportunities, it is easier to get people to join this project especially fot those who want to gain experience.
 -   It has big ecosystem, resourceful, lots of library created around react.
 -   Big ecosystem also means, technical problems that you encountered are most likely answered on internet.
 -   It developed by big company, it will last longer.

+Another thing I want to bring up is the different between React Component Render and React DOM Render, which I believe is not properly explain to newbie when they learn React.

+React Component Render simply update the React Component when state change, it does not really render the DOM while the other hand React DOM Render render DOM element(it will compare new and old virtual DOM and only mutate what is changed).

 If I would pick up another library, I think Vue is a good choice and Imba is very interesting tech to keep eye on.

-## 2. Next
+## Next

 ![](./img/Next.png)